compsci320/campuswire-stats/README.md

 You can sort the table by name, number of posts, number of comments, or last seen date by clicking the "sort by" button between the graph and the table, and you can choose ascending or descending order by clicking the button to the right which says "Ascending" by default.

 ## Traffic Page

+You can view the Traffic page by clicking the "Traffic" tab in the navigation bar to the left.

+The page contains 6 cards: unanswered posts, comments made in the past day, posts made in the past day, posts resolved in the past day, pie chard of resolved posts, and a bar graph of posts made by date.

+1. The unanswered posts card displays the total number of posts that haven't been resolved by instructors yet.

+2. The comments in past day card displays the number of comments made up to 24 hours ago and the percentage change in number of comments made compared to the previous day.

+3. The posts made in past day card displays the number of posts made up to 24 hours ago and the percentage change in number of posts made compared to the previous day.

+4. The posts resolved in past day card displays the number of posts answered by instructions in the last 24 hours and the percentage change in number of posts resolved compared to the previous day.

+5. The pie chart displays the ratio of resolved posts to unresolved posts with a color-coded legend to signify which segment is which.
+You can also hover over each section to see its title and exact value.

+6. The bar chart displays the number of posts made per day on each recorded date in the dataset.
+You can hover over each bar to view the date and the exact number of posts made on that date.